lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/01-Cookbook/README.md

 You are now going to code a Cookbook application that manages recipes.

 The idea is quite simple: you love cooking, but you need to remember all the recipes you like.
 This is your cookbook!
-It'll keep a list of your recipes, allowing you to `review` them, `add` new recipes and `delete` others.
+It'll keep a list of your recipes, allowing you to `list` them, `add` new recipes and `delete` others.

 You will build this app using the MVC **pattern**, also used in Rails: